 SHEAR – LANDSLIP

-As part of the SHEAR programme, PAC International and PAC Nepal have been collaborating on the ‘research-into-action’ LANDSLIP project.
+As part of the SHEAR programme, Practical Action Consulting and PAC Nepal have been collaborating on the ‘research-into-action’ LANDSLIP project.
 LANDSLIP has led to the establishment of the first regional-scale landslide forecasting system in South Asia – with plans to replicate these forecasting systems in other landslide-prone countries.

 Missing Voices Methodology